-- The provider ensured suitable staffing arrangements were in place to meet the assessed needs of people in a person-centred and timely way.
+• The provider ensured suitable staffing arrangements were in place to meet the assessed needs of people in a person-centred and timely way.
 People told us staff were available when they needed them.
 They said they were happy with the support they received.
+One person said, "There is always someone around when needed.
+I never feel alone they are always checking on me."

-One person said, "I have only used my call bell once and it was answered quickly." - Observations made throughout the inspection visit confirmed staff were visible to the people in their care and provided the support and attention people required.
+• We saw staff were visible to the people in their care and provided the support and attention people required.
 A visiting healthcare professional told us staff were always available when they visited the home and they had no concerns about staffing levels.

 • Recruitment was safe and well managed.
-One recently recruited staff member confirmed appropriate checks had been made to ensure they were suitable for the role for which they had been employed.
+Two recently recruited staff members had appropriate checks completed to ensure they were suitable for the role for which they had been employed.